AlissonMacedo/Bootcamp-meetup-mobile/README.md

-<h1 align="center">bootcamp-ReactJS-RocketShoes</h1>
+<h1 align="center">Bootcamp-Meetup-Mobile</h1>

- - This app was developed during the course of RocketSeat using react-native.

- - This aplication was develop in course of RocketSeat, with the proposal to be delivered as a final challenge.
+- This app was developed during the course of RocketSeat using react-native, with the proposal to be delivered as a final challenge.

 ## 💻  A screen of login end register.